Language-Research-Technology/ldaca-website/content/resources/general-resources/case-studies/data-mangement-appen/index.md

 <br>

 5. A sorted list of unique word forms (e.g. 'house', 'houses') occurring in the dataset is created from the orthographically transcribed data and sent to the lexicon (LX) team, who work with a group of native speaker linguists to prepare {{< glossary_link display="phonetic transcriptions" id="phonetic-transcription" >}} of the words, either in {{< glossary_link display="X-SAMPA" id="x-sampa" >}} or another phonetic script.
-If a part-of-speech lexicon is also required for the dataset, this is similarly created from the sorted list of unique word forms and checked by native speaker linguists.
+If a POS lexicon is also required for the dataset, this is similarly created from the sorted list of unique word forms and checked by native speaker linguists.

 <br>

-{{< image Src="/data-management-appen/hungarian_appenlex.png" Alt="Hungarian Pronunciation Lexicon" Desc="Figure 3: Example of a Hungarian pronunciation lexicon loaded to the tool for native speaker review."
+{{< image Src="/data-management-appen/hungarian_appenlex.png" Alt="Hungarian Pronunciation Lexicon" Desc="Figure 3: Example of a Hungarian pronunciation lexicon loaded to the transcription tool for native speaker review."
 Title="Hungarian Pronunciation Lexicon" Ref="Appen" >}}

 <br>